etobylneya/text_n_voice_bot/README.md

 Work principle is simple, if you send a text message, the bot will send you a voice message with a dictation of your text message; if you send a voice/audio message, the bot will send you a text transcription of your message.
 Depending on the length of your voice message it may take a while before the bot recognizes the speech and sends you the transcription.
 The bot is hosted using Heroku.
 Procfile, runtime.txt and requirements.txt are needed to host the bot on Heroku.
+****
+In order to run the code you will also need to have ffmpeg installed and added to your path as ffmpeg.
+This is needed for .ogg to .wav conversion. ffmpeg can be downloaded here: https://ffmpeg.org/download.html